catalinuh/eval-react-app/README.md

 ## To Get Started:

+- First, make sure your machine is using Node version 14.0.0 or higher
 - Run `npm install` to install all dependencies
 - Run `npm run build` to optimize application's performance
 - Run `npm run start-server` to start json server with list of events